DuqueDeTuring/books2explore/readme.md

 - Networks: A Very Short Introduction (Very Short Introductions) by Guido Caldarelli, Michele Catanzaro
 - Neural Networks for Pattern Recognition (Advanced Texts in Econometrics ) by Christopher M. Bishop
 - Neural Networks: A Comprehensive Foundation by Simon Haykin  |
+- Neuromancer (Sprawl Trilogy).
+By William Gibson
 - Never Let Me Go, Kazuo Ishiguro
 - New Father Book: What Every New Father Needs to Know to Be a Good Dad by Wade F. Horn, Jeffrey Rosenberg  |
 - Newton's Clock: Chaos in the Solar System by Ivars Peterson
+- Nexus (Trilogy).
+By Ramez Naam
+- Nietzsche: A Very Short Introduction (Very Short Introductions).
+By Michael Tanner
 - Nietzsche: Life as Literature (9780674624269): Alexander Nehamas: Books
 - Nietzsche: On the Genealogy of Morality and Other Writings (Cambridge Texts in the History of Political Thought) by Friedrich Nietzsche
 - Nietzsche: The Gay Science: With a Prelude in German Rhymes and an Appendix of Songs (Cambridge Texts in the History of Philosophy) by Friedrich Nietzsche, Bernard Williams  |
 - Nietzsche: Thus Spoke Zarathustra (Cambridge Texts in the History of Philosophy) by Robert Pippin, Adrian Del Caro  |
+- Night Shift.
+By Stephen King
+- Night Watch: A Novel of Discworld.
+By Terry Pratchett
 - Nihilism (The MIT Press Essential Knowledge series) by Nolen Gertz
 - Nihilism of Technology by Nolen Gertz
 - Ninefox Gambit (1) (Machineries of Empire) by Yoon Ha Lee
 - No Contest: The Case Against Competition, Alfie Kohn
 - No Platform, A History of Anti-Fascism, Universities and the Limits of Free Speech, By Evan Smith
 - No Time to Spare: Thinking About What Matters, Le Guin
+- No Time to Spare: Thinking About What Matters.
+By Ursula K. Le Guin
+- Noam Chomsky: The Kind of Anarchism I Believe in, and What's Wrong with Libertarians.
+By Michael S. Wilson
 - Non-Photorealistic Rendering	Non-Photorealistic Rendering by Bruce Gooch, Amy Gooch
 - Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering by Stephen Strogatz.
+- Norbert Wiener—A Life in Cybernetics.
+By Norbert Wiener
 - Normal Accidents: Living with High-Risk Technologies by Charles Perrow
+- Norman Conquest: The Battle of Hastings and the Fall of Anglo-Saxon England, The.
+By Marc Morris
 - Not by Reason Alone: Religion, History, and Identity in Early Modern Political Thought by Joshua Mitchell
 - Notebooks of the Mind: Explorations of Thinking by Vera John-Steiner
+- Nova Samuel R. Delany.
 - Number Theory (Dover Books on Mathematics) by George E. Andrews
 - Number Theory: A Very Short Introduction (Very Short Introductions): Wilson, Robin: 9780198798095
 - Obfuscation A USER'S GUIDE FOR PRIVACY AND PROTEST By FINN BRUNTON and HELEN NISSENBAUM (https://www.penguinrandomhouse.com/books/657301/obfuscation-by-finn-brunton-and-helen-nissenbaum/)
 - Object-Oriented Software Construction (Book/CD-ROM) (2nd Edition) by Bertrand Meyer
 - Oblomov, Ivan Goncharov
+- Obras Completas de Julio Verne (Spanish Edition).
+By Julio Verne
 - Occam's Razor: An Outside-In View of Contemporary Photography by Bill Jay  |
 - Occidental Mythology (Masks of God) by Joseph Campbell  |
+- Of Dice and Men: The Story of Dungeons & Dragons and the People Who.
+By David M. Ewalt
 - Of Mice and Men by John Steinbeck (Mass Market Paperback)
+- Of Mice and Men.
+By John Steinbeck
 - Of Time, Passion, and Knowledge by Julius Thomas Fraser
 - On Being a Photographer: A Practical Guide by David Hurn, Bill Jay  |
 - On Being and Becoming: An Existentialist Approach to Life (GUIDES TO THE GOOD LIFE SERIES): Gosetti-Ferencei, Jennifer Anna
+- On Being Human.
+By Erich Fromm
 - On Being Me: A Personal Invitation to Philosophy J. David Velleman
 - On Complexity (Advances in Systems Theory, Complexity, and the Human Sciences) by Edgar Morin
 - On Earth as It Is in Heaven: Religion in Modern Latin America (Jaguar Books on Latin America) by Virginia Garrard-Burnett